gitlabhq/gitlabhq/doc/api/search.md

 | `scope`       | string   | yes        | The scope to search in                |
 | `search`      | string   | yes        | The search query  |

 Search the expression within the specified scope.
-Currentyly these scopes are supported: projects, issues, merge_requests, milestones
+Currentyly these scopes are supported: projects, issues, merge_requests, milestones.

+If Elasticsearch is enabled additional scopes available are blobs, wiki_blobs and commits.
+Find more about [the feature](../integration/elasticsearch.md).

 The response depends on the requested scope.